pombreda/lepl/doc-src/manual/lepl4.0.rst

 by the trampolining).

 Generating ASTs is simpler too.
-There is extra support for using nested lists, with the new `List() <api/redirect.html#lepl.support.list.List>`_ class, which means that the more complex `Node() <api/redirect.html#lepl.support.node.Node>`_ classes often aren't needed (the examples in the documentation have been updated to reflect this).
+There is extra support for using nested lists, with the new `List() <api/redirect.html#lepl.support.list.List>`_ class, which means that the more complex `Node()
+<api/redirect.html#lepl.support.node.Node>`_ classes are often not needed (the
+examples in the documentation have been updated to reflect this).

-Often when software is made simpler, it becomes slower.
+Sometimes, when software is made simpler, it becomes slower.
 The reverse is true for Lepl - the new, simpler, approach supports new optimisations and makes fixing bugs easier.
 In my tests, parsers using the default configuration are up to 10 times faster.

+Finally, licensing: some people were worried about the details of the `LGPL
+<http://www.opensource.org/licenses/lgpl-3.0.html>`_; you can now choose to
+use Lepl under the `MPL <http://www.opensource.org/licenses/mozilla1.1.php>`_.

-Below I'll explain all these new features in much more detail, but if you want to get started with Lepl now, installation instructions are on the (new, simpler) front page.
+Below I'll explain these new features in much more detail, but if you want to get started with Lepl now, installation instructions are on the (new, simpler) `front page <index.html>`_.

 A Simpler API